-Can you drive to Leavitt Lake in CA?
+Can you drive to Leavitt Lake?

-Tucked away in Humboldt-Toiyabe National Forest, the road to the lake is a pretty rough dirt road.
-It’s called Leavitt Lake Road (Forest Service Road 077).
-It’s only accessible with a SUV with high clearance and 4-wheel drive.
-The drive includes a couple of seasonal shallow stream crossings: do not attempt this with a car.
-South of the lake, a minor gravel road climbs up to 3.246m (10,649ft) above the sea level.
+It’s a pretty rough dirt road, only accessible with an SUV with high clearance and 4-wheel drive.
+The drive includes a couple of seasonal shallow stream crossings: do not attempt this with a passenger vehicle.

 How long is the road to Leavitt Lake in CA?